matsim-vsp/covid-sim/README.md

 - `/src`: all TypeScript and Vue files go here
 - `/src/assets`: images, .csvs, etc that get packaged by webpack
 - `/src/components`: shared Vue components go here
-- `/src/HomeIndex.vue`: Is the front page.
+- `/src/HomeIndex.vue`: the front page.
 Add new thumbnails for pages or other content here.
-- `/runs`: Each page has its own folder under the `/runs` folder.
+- `/src/runs`: Each page has its own folder under the `/src/runs` folder.
-  - Connect up your new pages by adding a new folder here, and also adding a new URL to `/router.ts` -- and probably also to `/components/TopBar.vue` if you want the page on the top navvar.
+  - Connect up your new pages by adding a new folder here, and also adding a new URL to `/src/router.ts`.
+Anyone who knows the URL can then see the page.
+When you are ready for the public to also find it, add a link to `/src/components/TopBar.vue` and to the homepage.
   - Each run should use a `readme.md` file under `/src/assets` so that researchers can add notes without having to learn the build system.
 - `/scripts`: Python scripts go here, which are used for preprocessing EpiSim results
 - `/public`: large .zip files, project notes, etc go in public.
 These files are pushed as-is by webpack; i.e. they are not packaged in any way

+## Thank you!

 Good luck and thanks for the help! -- [Billy](https://github.com/billyc)